Excel Programming (Table of Contents)

 The first thing that comes is enabling the developer tab that helps you to record and store a macro (VBA Code).
 Let us see how we can get that enabled.

-- Navigate to File menu in your excel file and click on it.
+- Navigate to the File menu in your excel file and click on it.

-- In the new window popped up named Excel Options, click on the Customize Ribbon tab.
-You can see all the customization options you can use for Excel Ribbon which appears at the top of your Excel file.
+- In the new window that popped up named Excel Options, click on the Customize Ribbon tab.
+You can see all the customization options you can use for Excel Ribbon, which appears at the top of your Excel file.

 - Enable Developer option under Main Tabs dropdown within Customize the Ribbon: section.
 You can check (tick-mark) the Developer tab to enable it.
-Click OK button placed at the bottom right of the Excel Options tab and that’s it.
+Click the OK button placed at the bottom right of the Excel Options tab, and that’s it.

 This is the first step you need to follow before you start writing macros in Excel.
-Because the Developer tab is something that is needed to record and run the macro.
-This option tab is not by default enabled and that is why we tried enabling it here first.
+Because the Developer tab is needed to record and run the macro, this option tab is not by default enabled, which is why we tried enabling it here first.

 Recording a Macro

-- As soon as you click on the Record Macro button, you’ll see a window popping up, in that window, you must have to assign a name to the macro, you can also assign a shortcut key for this macro to run.
-Can add the description if any for this macro you are creating.
-Once you are done with all this, you can click on OK button placed at the right bottom of the window.
+- As soon as you click on the Record Macro button, you’ll see a window popping up; in that window, you must have to assign a name to the macro; you can also assign a shortcut key for this macro to run.
+Can you add the description, if any, for this macro you are creating?
+Once you are done with all this, you can click on the OK button placed at the right bottom of the window.
 See the screenshot below for your reference.

 As soon as you click OK, the system starts recording the macro and all the tasks you perform will be recorded and converted to Excel Program in the backend.

-- Try typing the sentence “This is my first VBA code and I am very happy!” in the cell A1 within the Excel sheet and press Enter key.
+- Try typing the sentence “This is my first VBA code, and I am very happy!” in cell A1 within the Excel sheet and press Enter key.
 These steps will be recorded in the backend of the macro.